Database lookup on the schema

 - If Custom SQL Query was selected, do the following:

-Enter the Query.
+- Enter the query.
 The query must be able to return exactly zero or one rows.
-The query must include exactly one parameter.
-This will be the value replaced by the Lookup Using field at runtime.
+The query must include one or more parameters depending on the version.
+These are the values replaced by the Lookup Using field at runtime.
 The following example illustrates selecting a single row with the parameter.
 The query uses internal FileHold data for simplicity.
 It takes the internal id value for a user and returns the username.

-Select the Parameter Type from the list.
+- Select the Parameter Type from the list.
 Your choices are integer or text.
-If the type is Integer the user will receive an error if they try to use a non-integer for the lookup.
-If the type is Text the parameter will be enclosed in quotes in the custom query.
-Regardless of metadata field type, the selected Lookup Using field will be converted to integer or text where possible.
-FileHold will not attempt to validate if the query is semantically correct only that it meets the basic syntax requirements.
+If the type is Integer the user receives an error if they try to use a non-integer for the lookup.
+If the type is Text the parameter is enclosed in quotes in the custom query.
+Regardless of metadata field type, the selected Lookup Using field is converted to integer or text where possible.
+FileHold does not attempt to validate if the query is semantically correct only that it meets the basic syntax requirements.

-- Select the Parameter Name from the list and click Verify Query.
+- Select the Parameter Name from the list.
 You do not need to specify the prefix character.
-This will be done automatically.
+This is done automatically.
 For the SQL in the preceding example the parameter name to specify in this field would be InternalUserId.

-- Map the additional Source Column to the Destination Metadata Fields used in the schema.
+- Assign the link between the source database query and the Destination Metadata Fields used in the schema.